Sealife guideThe marine sponges

 The most well-known sponge to the general public is the demospong whose skeleton is sold as a natural bath sponge.

-Some marine sponges to discover
+Discover marine sponges

 Venus flower basket